simonw/csvs-to-sqlite/README.md

                                    csvcol:dbcol(TYPE),...
-      --filename-column TEXT       Add a column with this name and populate with CSV file name
+      --filename-column TEXT       Add a column with this name and populate with CSV file name --fixed-column <TEXT TEXT>...
+Populate column with a fixed string --fixed-column-int <TEXT INTEGER>...
+                                   Populate column with a fixed integer --fixed-column-float <TEXT FLOAT>...
+                                   Populate column with a fixed float
       --no-index-fks               Skip adding index to foreign key columns created using --extract-column (default is to
                                    add them)